 This action is also available individually for each visible label of an edge.
 To use it, you have to use the action Snap Back under the label's contextual menu Format > Snap Back:

 The result of this action is visible here:

 It is possible to snap the bend-points to all shapes by pressing F4 shortcut key during the move.
-This feature is only available if the snap to shapes preference is activated.
 As for snap to grid, and unlike to snap for node, there is no visual feedback (gray grid line) drawn during the move.

 You can define some bend-points (or inflection points) on an edge.
 It is possible to remove all these bend-points to retrieve the original straight edge.
 The action is available within the edge context menu ( Remove bend-points) or by using the shortcut Ctrl + Shift + -.
 This action is only available on edges with a straight routing style.

 There are four actions to straighten an edge, i.e. to transform an edge to an horizontal, or vertical, straight edge (with only one starting point and one ending point).

 These actions are available on edge contextual menu Layout > Straighten: